kevinsogo/compgen/README.md

 # Printing a case to a file

-Write this in some file, say `case_formatter.py`, where it could be imported.
+Easy enough, doesn't even use this library!
+But I suggest writing it on a separate file on its own, say `case_formatter.py`, where it could be imported later.

 ```
 from __future__ import print_function